Alma Eikoh Japan Large Cap Equity Fund

-Investment objective: to seek long- term capital growth by investing generally in Japanese large cap stocks (with market capitalization in excess of US $1bn)
+Investment objective: seek long-term capital growth by investing generally in Japanese large cap stocks (with market capitalisation in excess of US$ 1bn)

 ERIM LLP: firm founded by the Japanese equity fund management team at Deutsche Asset Management in London, as part of a supported spin-out from Deutsche Bank.
 Regulated by the FCA and the SEC.

-- Eikoh has both institutional and high net worth individual clients.
-The firm manages circa US$1.3 bn in long-short and long-only strategies (subscribed assets)
+• Eikoh has Institutional and professional clients.
+The firm manages circa US$ 900m in long-short and long-only strategies (subscribed assets).

 James Pulsford – Chief Executive and Chief Investment Officer